dlynch7/MIDI2CV/README.md

 #####2-pole Sallen-Key LPF for Pitch CV

-Designing a Sallen-Key LPF to smooth PWM requires
+Designing a Sallen-Key LPF to smooth PWM requires finding a natural frequency _&omega;<sub>o</sub>_ that yields the desired ripple amplitude.
+Starting with the canonical form of the filter transfer function,

 ---
 ##Results